Informfully/Informfully.github.io/recsys-24.md

 ## Research Platform for Reproducible User Studies

 Informfully is a research platform for content distribution and user studies.
-The platform allows to push algorithmically curated text, image, audio, and video content to users and automatically generates a detailed log of their consumption history.
+The platform enables the delivery of algorithmically curated text, image, audio, and video content to users and automatically generates a detailed log of their consumption history.
 It is an open-source platform for conducting user experiments to investigate the impact of item recommendations on users’ consumption behavior.
 You can get more information <a target="_blank" href="https://github.com/informfully">here.</a>

 ## Resources